kubernetes/minikube/site/content/en/docs/commands/ssh-host.md

 ### Options

 ```
+      --append-known   Add host key to SSH known_hosts file
   -n, --node string    The node to ssh into.
 Defaults to the primary control plane.
 ```

 ### Options inherited from parent commands